 Early Estimates Show Traffic Deaths Increased Six Percent in 2016

-Posted on behalf of Janet, Jenner & Suggs on Mar 01, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on March 1, 2017 in Car Accident Blog Posts

 There were 40,000 deaths on our nation’s roads last year, a six percent increase compared to 2015 and the most deaths in 10 years, according to preliminary data from the National Safety Council (NSC).

 This continues a trend of increasing traffic fatalities in the last few years, as the total number of deaths in 2016 is 14 percent higher than 2014.
 This represents the largest two-year increase in traffic deaths in more than 50 years.